JupiterOne/graph-azure/docs/tagging.md

 > Tags enable you to retrieve related resources from different resource groups.

-See [Tag Support][2] for details on which resources support tagging, because not all of them do 😳.
-This means that it will not be possible to leverage tags as additional properties on JupiterOne entities representing resources that do not support tagging.
+See [Tag Support][2] for details on which resources support tagging, because not all of them do. 😳 This means that it will not be possible to leverage tags as additional properties on JupiterOne entities representing resources that do not support tagging.